-Unit code VU2352 VU23522 2 Unit title Read an d wri ite simple informational texts required paper-ba required l t describes the performance outcomes, skills and knowledge by EAL learners to read and write simple routine digital and/or ased informational texts directly related to everyday routine eeds.
-The outco comes described in this unit relate to: direct Australian Core Skills Framework (ACSF).
-They contribute ctly to the achievement of ACSF indicators of competence for ding and Writing at Level 2 and descr iptors (International Second Language Proficiency Ratings) s for Reading and Writing.
-They contribute directly to the ent of ISLPR Reading 2 and Writing 2.
-This unit applies to participants wishing to develop reading and skills to satisfy everyday routine needs in familiar recreation, community, school / college, and work contexts. v everyday routine needs in familiar recreation, No occu • upational licensing, legislative or certification requirements apply unit at the time of publication.
-Pre-requisite Unit(s) Nil Nil Competency Field Not Appl Not Appli cable 9 Unit S ector Not Appli olicable Eleme ent Performance Criteria Elements describe the essential outcomes of a unit of competency. etency.
-Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1 Respond to simple informational texts 1.1 Scan simple informational text and identify the main ideas 1.2 Identify the context and purpose of the simple informational text
+Unit cod le VU23522 Unit title • Read a nd wr ite simple informational texts required d by E ased i describes the performance outcomes, skills and knowledge by EAL learners to read and write simple routine digital and/or ased informational texts directly related to everyday routine eeds.
+The out come s described in this unit relate to: direc ctly to lian Core Skills Framework (ACSF).
+They contribute the achievement of ACSF indicators of competence for and Writing at Level 2 and desc criptor (International Second Language Proficiency Ratings) s for Reading and Writing.
+They contribute directly to the ent of ISLPR Reading 2 and Writing 2. skills to init applies to participants wishing to develop reading and writing to satisfy everyday routine needs in familiar recreation, nunity, school / college, and work contexts. upational licensing, legislative or certification requirements apply init at the time of publication.
+Pre-requisite Unit(s) Nil Compet ency Field Not App olicable е Unit Sec ctor Not App olicable e Element Perf Performance Criteria Elements describe the essential outcomes of a unit of competency. need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 Respond to simple informational texts 1.1 Scan simple informational text and identify the main ideas 1.2 Identify the context and purpose of the simple informational text 1.3 Locate supporting details 2 Write simple informational texts 2.1 Identify audience and purpose for the simple informational text